odh-labs/edge-robotics/model/README.md

 # How to use
-1. Copy yolov5.pt model into the directory and push to git
+1. Copy yolov5.pt model into the directory and push to git (Skip this step if you want to use the yolov5.pt provided in the directory already)
 2. Login to Openshift
-3. In Developer preview click +Add
+3. In Developer preview click `+Add`
-4. Select Import from Git
+4. Select `Import from Git`
    1. Git Repo URL: https://github.com/odh-labs/edge-robotics/tree/main/model
-   2. Import Strategy: Dockerfile
+   2. Import Strategy: `Dockerfile`
-      1. Dockerfile path: model/Dockerfile
+      1. Dockerfile path: `model/Dockerfile`
-   3. Target port: 5000
+   3. Target port: `5000`
    4. Create
 5. Model will be exposed at https://`<cluster-url`>/v1/object-detection/yolov5